 Although H. midae is the largest invertebrate herbivore found in kelp forests it is not considered a keystone species as it does not have a disproportionately large effect on its environment relative to its abundance.
-Abalone feed primarily on drift algae and probably have little impact on attached plants (Lowry and Pearse, 1973).
+Abalone feed primarily on drift algae and probably have little impact on attached plants (Lowry and Pearse, 1973, Zeeman et al 2012, 2013,2015).
 Although juveniles provide a food source for many species of predator, other molluscan food sources in this size range are also available and there are no reports of any species being exclusively dependent on abalone.